Tips to reduce your portion sizes

 - Use a smaller plate

-- Fill a third of your dinner plate with vegetables or salad
+- Fill half of your dinner plate with vegetables or salad

 - Instead of eating from a large packet, serve a single portion into a bowl.